qchuchu/fri_web_osy/README.md

 The documents are preprocessed in the indexing pipeline.
 In a first time removed the English stopwords, but we kept them in the final version for more accuracy, as the performance for indexing and query time is quite the same.
 We then lemmatize the tokens with the WordNet network.

-### Algorithm used
+### Algorithms used

+#### TW-IDF

-We used a TW-IDF where the goal is to compute the number of times a word is linked to a new word, in contrary of the TF-IDF where we only care about the frequency of a word in a document.
+TW-IDF tries to catch the different nuances of a word, by only counting the different links to other words in a window of 4.

+#### TF-IDF and Okapi-BM25

+TF-IDF and Okapi-BM25 are two different algorithms that are based on the term frequency of a word in a document They both then normalize the term-frequency in order to take into account :

+- The size of the document
+- The occurence of a word in a document (i.e. the normalized term weight difference won't be the same if a word is seen 1 time vs 2 times than if a word appears 100 times vs 101 times).